HI, I'M GRETA

 - feeling unfulfilled and not knowing why

 - worrying constantly about what will happen next, or if they're doing enough

 - perfectionism that no longer serves them

-I approach therapy with the idea that the things you tell yourself day-in and day-out have a huge effect on how you experience your life.
+I approach therapy with the idea that what you tell yourself day-in and day-out has a huge effect on how you experience your life.
 Our thoughts affect the way we feel and the way we behave, so it’s an important starting point for therapy.

 William Jewell College, B.S.
 Psychology and Business